Djelle/ESPHomeVoiceSatellite/README.md

 - ➖ Prev: Config selection decrease

 ## LED-strip
 I added an addressable LED-strip around it for state feedback.
-And made some custom light effects that can support my LED-brightness:
+And made some custom light effects that can support my LED-brightness setting:
 - White: "Not Ready" Not connected to HA.
 - Orange: "Muted" Wake word disabled.
 - Green: "Idle" Wake word enabled.